jbenet/ios-ntp/README.md

 # ios-ntp

 A network time protocol client (and an application testbed for iOS).
-This is a continues to be a work in progress.
+This project is no longer being worked on, but issues will be responded to.

 Created by Gavin Eadie on Oct 17, 2010